Swaraj534249/Santexpat-practice/README.md

 # Santexpat-practice
 Practice website
-completedt this website in one day
+completed this website in one day